joitng/joitng/README.md

 - ⚡ Fun fact: ...
 -->

+(she/her)

-(she/her) undergraduate HCI researcher with grad school dreams and a desire to make tech more equitable.
+undergraduate HCI researcher with grad school dreams and a desire to make tech more equitable.

 currently reading lots about race and technology - hit me up if you want to start a book club 📚

+always down to answer any questions about undergraduate research, tech event leadership, or cs at ubc.